The dark moon has come,

 Today, we are experiencing a new wave of feminism… A wave of feminism that is not a rebellion against men.
 It is instead a wave of feminism that seeks to re establish our relationship with the divine feminine so that we may bring the power and the gifts inherent in that energy to the earth.
 I do not believe in applauding a movement from the stands.
 I think to applaud a movement from the stands is cowardice.
 And so, today I decided to get off the stands and walk onto the court.
 My hope is that by doing so, I will lead more women onto the playing field.

 Part of ending this cycle of abuse against femininity is to shatter the stigma and taboo associated with menstrual blood.
-I have had a negative relationship with my period since I entered menarche at 15 years old.
-I have associated it with trauma.
-Like so many women, I have dreaded my periods.
+Most women have a negative relationship with their periods the minute they enter menarche.
+They associate it with trauma.
+They dread their periods.
 Having this attitude towards something that will happen for a week out of every month until menopause is a recipe for suffering and self-hatred.

 Like almost every woman, I have many ‘dreadful period stories’.
 But I have selected a single one of them to share in this blog… In the high school I attended as a teen, the coaches were not allowed to simply coach.
 They were required to take on a core curriculum course and teach from a textbook, regardless of their interest or disinterest in the topic.
 One of these teachers was a wrestling coach who had agreed to teach a sophomore biology course.
-I hated this teacher.
 He had no interest in biology whatsoever.
-I found him misogynistic and he taught the class just like a gym class.
+He was misogynistic and he taught the class just like a gym class.

 I found out just how misogynistic he really was when one day, while sitting in class, I felt the classic “gush” of hot blood associated with the onset of a period.
 I felt panic ripple through my system.
 I raised my hand and asked him to go to the bathroom.
 He said “No.” When I pleaded with him and protested, he said, “No bathroom visits for anyone until the end of class”.
 We were in the middle of an exam and he was convinced that I was simply attempting to go to the bathroom to cheat on the test.
 He mentioned this to the class, publicly shaming me.
 I was terrified.
 So I finished the test, knowing I was bleeding through my pants and onto the chair.